uwcart/mapstudy/doc/API.md

 #### map.dataLayers[i].techniques[i].type

-			"type": -"choropleth"- -"proportional symbol"- -"dot"- -"isarithmic"-
+			"type": -"choropleth"- -"proportional symbol"- -"dot"- -"isarithmic"- -"heat"-

 The [thematic map type](https://en.wikipedia.org/wiki/Thematic_map).
 Required.
-Note that only a data layer with a `proportional symbol` or `isarithmic` technique type can use point feature data.
+Note that only a data layer with a `proportional symbol`, `isarithmic`, or `heat` technique type can use point feature data.
+The `retrieve` interaction is not available for `heat` map layers.

 #### map.dataLayers[i].techniques[i].classification